+By: Puneet-Rachhoya, Trustee

+By: Brian S. Psota, Trustee

+By: Mitesh Bhatt.
+Trustee

-+ By: Puneet-Rachhoya, Trustee By: Brian S. Psota, Trustee By: Mitesh frustee By: Suresh Kumar Amarakonda, Trustee
+By: Suresh Kumar Amarakonda, Trustee

-Debouch a alama

-: Deborah A. Adams, Trustee
+By: Deborah A. Adams, Trustee

-On this 12 day of May, 2023, before me, the undersigned notary public, personally appeared Puneet Rachhoya proved to me through satisfactory evidence of identification, which was \square photographic identification with signature issued by a federal or state governmental agency, \square oath or affirmation of a credible witness, \square personal knowledge of the undersigned, to be the person whose name is signed on the preceding or attached document, and acknowledged to me that he signed it voluntarily for its stated purpose as Trustee of Brookview Condominium Trust, as the voluntary act of the Trust.
+On this 17 day of May, 2023, before me, the undersigned notary public, personally appeared Puneet Rachhoya proved to me through satisfactory evidence of identification, which was ✓ photographic identification with signature issued by a federal or state governmental agency, oath or affirmation of a credible witness, personal knowledge of the undersigned, to be the person whose name is signed on the preceding or attached document, and acknowledged to me that he signed it voluntarily for its stated purpose as Trustee of Brookview Condominium Trust, as the voluntary act of the Trust.